-The first class I am taking as part of my entomology grad program is Insect Morphology, a class focused on memorizing the external body parts of insects, so later we’ll be able to describe and recognize insects from descriptions.
+The first class I took as part of my entomology grad program is Insect Morphology, a class focused on memorizing the external body parts of insects.
 Needless to say, it’s a very difficult class, with us memorizing over 30 insect body parts per class or 60 per week.
 Additionally, we are responsible for making insect diagrams from actual insects, which is a pretty intense process, but one which I really enjoy.
-I’m glad to be taking the class, because I find that knowing the parts of insects makes them much easier to draw.
+Knowing the parts of insects makes them much easier to draw.

 Step 1: Find an insect